stockc/mnug/public/speakers.md

 *   <a name="golor"></a>
     **Golo Roden**
-    [Golo Roden](http://www.goloroden.de/) is a freelance broadcaster of knowledge and technology consultant for web technologies, code quality and agile methods.
-    He advises companies on these topics to help them evaluate, explore and apply suitable technologies and methods.
-    In addition to this, he works as a journalist for various trade publications and as a speaker and content manager for conferences at home and abroad.
-    Microsoft has awarded Golo the Most Valuable Professional (MVP) for C# accolade twice in recognition of his excellent work in the community.
-    Additionally, he is the author of the first German book on [Node.js](http://www.amazon.de/dp/389864829X).
+    [Golo Roden](https://twitter.com/goloroden) is the founder and CTO of [the native web GmbH](http://thenativeweb.io/), a company focused on web and cloud technologies.
+He favors JavaScript and Node.js for developing web applications, and he has written the first book in German language on this topic, called „Node.js & Co.“.
+Additionally, he works as an author for various IT magazines, and as a speaker and content manager for several conferences.
+For his high-quality engagement in the community he was given the Microsoft MVP award four times.

 *   <a name="igori"></a>
     **Igor Ivanovic**